Watershed Conservation Corps Staff

 Dillan Simmons, Conservation Specialist

 Dillan Grew up just east of Springfield in Rogersville, and has always enjoyed spending time in the natural beauty the Ozarks has to offer.
 In his spare time you might find him hiking, camping, or backpacking Near the Buffalo River.
 After high school he received training and worked with Conservation Corps Minnesota & Iowa.
 During Dillan’s service term with Conservation Corps Minnesota & Iowa he worked with the Exotic Plant Management team under the National Park Heartland Network out of Wilson’s Creek National Battlefield, Traveling the Midwest to treat invasive plant species in order to restore and protect native habitat.
-After the end of his Americorps Term Dillan Joined the Watershed Conservation Corps in hopes to continue help combat invasive Plants so that the Native species of the ozarks can flourish.
+After the end of his Americorps Term Dillan Joined the Watershed Conservation Corps in hopes to continue help combat invasive Plants so that the Native species of the Ozarks can flourish.

-Eric Ng.
-Conservation Specialist
+Jeremy Graham, Conservation Specialist